jamesjonesmath/canvancement/README.md

 While intended to be a Canvas Enhancement, it could just as well be a Canvas Advancement.
 Technically, it could also be a Canvas Announcement, Canvas Commencement, Canvas Denouncement, or Canvas Pronouncement, but those don't fit with its intended purpose.

 James Jones coined the term *Canvancement* on September 26, 2015.
 At the time, there was only one hit for it on Google, which was a term in a forum post in which it was impossible to tell what it meant.
 Strangely, the title of the page was "Which is better?
 Let's talk some sense into James."
-At first, I thought Google was trying to tell me what I was doing was stupid.
+At first, I thought Google was trying to tell me what I was doing was stupid and it even asked if I meant "Canvas Cement" instead.
 But then I read the page from 2010 and decided since it was the only one on the publicly available Internet that I could lay claim to the term.

 ## Disclaimer
 My goal is to provide working solutions that are *reasonably easy* for people to use.